 Decomposition Reaction - Definition, Examples, Types, Uses, FAQs

+Why does calcium carbonate decompose into calcium oxide and carbon dioxide on heating?
+Can a reaction occur in which energy must be supplied in the form of heat, light, or electricity?
+You will find these answer by studying decomposition reaction.
 A decomposition reaction is a type of chemical reaction in which a single compound breaks down into two or more simpler substances, such as elements or smaller compounds.
 This process often requires an external source of energy, such as heat, light, or electricity, to break the chemical bonds.
-The general formula for a decomposition reaction is: AB→A+B. Here, AB is the reactant that decomposes into the simpler products A and B.

 This Story also Contains